EduMake/RPi-WaterbearNodeJS/README.md

 Copyright 2011 EduMake Limited

-Waterbear code licensed under the Apache License, Version 2.0 (the "License");
+RPi-WaterbearNodeJS code licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at